 My rational was that if she deleted it by mistake, she could easily send me a new request — but she didn’t.
 So now, any time Facebook offers up “People You May Know,” and I see her face, and her name pop up to “Add Friend,” I click the x on the upper right and remove her.

 Whenever I see her in real life, I’m my polite, usual self.
 But deep down, I know to not engage further.
 She knows where to find me if she wants to.
+I never seek her out in conversation, never initiate texts, etc. Still, I am confident and friendly around her as I don’t want to give her the satisfaction of acting bothered by her not accepting my friend request.

 Can you remind someone to accept your friend request